MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/manage-vm-extensions-portal.md

 2. In the portal, browse to **Machines - Azure Arc** and select your machine from the list.

-3. Choose **Extensions**, and the list of installed extensions is returned.
+3. Choose **Settings>Extensions**, and the list of installed extensions is returned.

     :::image type="content" source="media/manage-vm-extensions/list-vm-extensions.png" alt-text="List VM extension deployed to selected machine." border="true":::